InfinityLoop1308/PipePipe/README.md

 ## Contribute

-Unfortunately this repo will not accept issue anymore.
+Unfortunately this repo will not accept new issues from non-contributers anymore.
 This is just a fun project, and I have no time solving issues.

 If you have questions, please see the code and figure out it yourself.